Skip to main content

 • Recovered VM Name (Optional):

 • Enter the name to be given to the recovered VM.
-If this field is left blank, or a folder with the recovered VM name already exists in the datastore, the recovered VM will be named <Name of the original virtual machine>_<counter>.
+If this field is blank, then the restored VM will be named as <sourcevm>-restored.

 • Only allowed characters are alphanumeric and hyphen.